darinama/Minecraft-Wiki/resources.md

   <img src="./img/resources/water.png" width="180" height="180">
 </p>

-Water can be found in rivers, oceans, lakes, underground, or small ponds.
+Water can be found in rivers, oceans, lakes, underground, or in small ponds.
 It can be collected using a bucket and used for a variety of things.
 Water is essential to farming since crops need water to grow.
 It also allows the player to fish and therefore collect food but different items as well.
 Water is also essential to seasoned players since it prevents fall damage.
 Players will keep a bucket of water in their inventory to purposefully (or not) fall from high grounds and avoid damage.
 Water is also used to craft potions or make traps.
 However, unlike food, the player doesn't need to drink to maintain themselves in survival mode.

 * * *

 # Food
 You will need to eat to restore your hunger, which will then restore your life.
 You can eat different types of food, some are more nutritious than others.